Fate - and our destiny

 Lessons in patience include our relationships.
 Most people no longer wait to get to know someone before sleeping with them and moving in together resulting in many short-term, unsuccessful, relationships.
 More souls are brought into this dimension as a result of these relationships because, again, waiting to have children is no longer part of most people's thinking and so everything in our personal and work lives tends to become very complex very quickly.
 Whilst this is not right or wrong, it seems we can't wait to make complexity happen!

 If we return to the image of the great wheel turning, it becomes obvious that we often go off at a tangent while waiting for the wheel to turn and for the cogs to fall into place so that we can return to our agreed path - because we are too impatient to wait for that to happen.
 We cause ourselves such anxiety, pain and difficulty because of our impatience.

 There is no criticism or judgment intended in this description of how we manage our destinies - it is as it is.
 We are still learning no matter what we do and when we do it.
-There is a lesson in everything - it just seems as if we are choosing the hardest way to learn at times.
+There is a lesson in everything - it just seems at times as if we are choosing the hardest way to learn.

 Using 'downtime' productively

 I am no different from any other soul; I don't think there has been a single significant thing in my life that I have not had to wait for, sometimes for a very long time.
 But when I look back, I see that while I was waiting each time, I was learning an enormous amount.
 Nothing was wasted.

 But the times when I have learned the most have been when I curbed my impatience.
 I was calmer without so much mind chatter.
 I was therefore able to better see the bigger picture and how I could achieve something positive for myself while I waited.